paprins/terraform-aws-dynamodb/README.md

 Autoscaler scales up/down the provisioned OPS for the DynamoDB table based on the load.

+## What I changed

+The original `terraform-aws-dynamodb` module from [CloudPosse](https://cloudposse.com/) required a `range_key` when creating DynamoDB tables.
+In our case, ... that's not always the case Hence, we needed a version of that module without a required `range_key`.
+Here it is ...

 ## Requirements

 This module requires [AWS Provider](https://github.com/terraform-providers/terraform-provider-aws) `>= 1.17.0`